Copper enables sustainable energy solutions

-Electricity and Energy
+Electricity and energy

-Blister copper is 96-99% pure, but there is a way to purify it further, through a technique called electrolysis.
+Blister copper is 96–99% pure, but there is a way to purify it further, through a technique called electrolysis.
 The unique combination of strength, ductility and resistance to creep and corrosion establishes this non-ferrous metal as the preferred and safest conductor for wiring in buildings.
-As an essential component of energy-efficient motors and transformers, it is used in a multiplicity of applications in manufacturing industries, all forms of transport and the domestic environment.
+As an essential component of energy-efficient motors and transformers, it is used in a broad range of applications in manufacturing industries, all forms of transport and the domestic environment.

-Wire and Cables
+Wire and cables

 Copper’s conductivity is almost twice that of aluminium, which makes copper the material of choice for high energy efficiency applications.

 Copper wire has long been the preferred conductor material in the majority of cables used for power and telecommunications.
 Having high conductivity combined with ductility that makes it easy to draw down to close-tolerance diameters, it can also be readily soldered to make economic, durable connections.
-It is compatible with all modern insulation materials, but its good oxidation resistance means that it can also be used without any surface protection.
+It is compatible with all modern insulation materials, but its oxidation resistance means it can also be used without any surface protection.

-Transformer and Motor Windings
+Transformer and motor windings